-Standard & Poor's Ratings Services equalizes its long-term rating on Corporacion de Reservas Estrategicas de Productos Petroliferos (CORES) with the long-term rating on the Kingdom of Spain (BBB-/Negative/A-3).
+Standard & Poor's Ratings Services equalizes its long-term rating on Corporacion de Reservas Estrategicas de Productos Petroliferos (CORES), the manager of Spain's strategic oil reserves, with the long-term rating on the Kingdom of Spain (BBB/Stable/A-2).
 We consider CORES to be a government-related entity (GRE).
 In accordance with our criteria for rating GREs we believe there is an "almost certain" likelihood that the Spanish government would provide timely and sufficient extraordinary support to CORES in the event of financial distress.